Macedonians (ethnic group): Medieval period

-Having previously been Byzantine clients, the Sklaviniae of Macedonia switched their allegiance to the Bulgarians with their incorporation into the Bulgarian Empire in the mid-800s.
+Having previously been Byzantine clients, the Sklaviniae of Macedonia switched their allegiance to the Bulgars with their incorporation into the Bulgarian Empire in the mid-800s.
 In the 860s, Byzantine missionaries Cyril and Methodius created the Glagolitic alphabet and Slavonic liturgy based on the Slavic dialect around Thessaloniki for a mission to Great Moravia.

-After the demise of the Great Moravian mission in 886, exiled students of the two apostles brought the Glagolitic alphabet to the Bulgarian Empire, where Khan Boris I of Bulgaria welcomed them.
-As part of his efforts to limit Byzantine influence and assert Bulgarian independence, he adopted Slavic as official ecclesiastical and state language and established the Preslav Literary School and Ohrid Literary School, which taught Slavonic liturgy and the Glagolitic and subsequently the Cyrillic alphabet.
-The success of Boris I's efforts was a major factor in making the Slavs in Macedonia—and the other Slavs within the First Bulgarian State—adopt the common demonym Bulgarians and transforming the Bulgar state into a Bulgarian state.
+After the demise of the Great Moravian mission in 886, exiled students of the two apostles brought the Glagolitic alphabet to the Bulgarian Empire, where Boris I of Bulgaria welcomed them.
+As part of his efforts to limit Byzantine influence and assert Bulgarian independence, he adopted Christianity as official state religion and Old Church Slavic as official ecclesiastical and state language.
+He established the Preslav Literary School and Ohrid Literary School, which taught Slavonic liturgy and the Glagolitic and subsequently the Cyrillic alphabet.
+The success of Boris I's efforts was a major factor in making later the Slavs in Macedonia—and the other Slavs within the First Bulgarian State—adopt the common demonym Bulgarians and transforming the Bulgar state into a Bulgarian state.
 Subsequently, the literary and ecclesiastical centre in Ohrid became a second cultural capital of medieval Bulgaria.
+Samuel of Bulgaria ruled from 997 to 1014 and is among the most renowned Bulgarian rulers best known for his military struggle with the Byzantine Empire.
+A Byzantine province called Bulgaria, with its capital in Skopje, was established after the conquest of Bulgaria in 1018.

+In the mid-14th century, most of Macedonia became part of the Serbian Empire.
+Skopje became the capital of Tsar Stefan Dušan's empire.
+Following Dušan's death, a weak successor appeared, and power struggles between nobles divided the Balkans once again.
+These events coincided with the entry of the Ottoman Turks into Europe.

+The Kingdom of Prilep was one of the short-lived states that emerged from the collapse of the Serbian Empire in the 14th century, and was seized by the Ottomans at the end of the same century.